 The Institute will be overseen by a Council to ensure the Institute performs its important functions, which include working with community to develop a treaty-making framework.

-The Institute Council consists of 10 members, all of whom are Aboriginal and/or Torres Strait Islander peoples.
+The Institute is overseen by a Council of up to 10 members, all of whom are Aboriginal and/or Torres Strait Islander peoples.

 Council members